How to resolve font problems during Word to PDF or image conversion?

 Embed Complete Fonts

-This setting allows you to embed the complete font information (glyphs) from the TrueType fonts used in converted PDF document.
+This setting allows you to embed the complete font information (glyphs) from the TrueType fonts used in the converted PDF document.

 The following code sample shows how to embed the complete TrueType fonts into the converted PDF document.